Perth and North Perthshire (UK Parliament constituency): Constituency profile

-The seat's voters stretch across the north of the Perth and Kinross local council area in Scotland.
-It is an affluent, predominantly rural seat with notable livestock, salmon, fishing, hospitality, tourism and fruit-growing sectors.
+The seat's voters stretched across the north of the Perth and Kinross local council area in Scotland.
+It was an affluent, predominantly rural seat with notable livestock, salmon, fishing, hospitality, tourism and fruit-growing sectors.
 In its south, around the River Tay is Perth and its adjacent villages.
 Perth includes a mix of affluent middle-class suburbs to the south-west and more deprived areas around its north.

-Notwithstanding the possibility of breakthrough national and local campaigns and developments, campaigns to date have produced a close-run two-candidate contest as to the lion's share of the votes between the Conservative and the Scottish National Parties' candidates.
+Notwithstanding the possibility of breakthrough national and local campaigns and developments, campaigns to date had produced a close-run two-candidate contest as to most of the votes between the Conservative and the Scottish National Parties' candidates.
 During the main forerunner seat's existence (Perth and East Perthshire, created in 1950), it returned MPs loyal to the Unionist Party and the Conservative and Unionist Party after the parties amalgamated in 1965.

 The seat was one of eleven in Scotland to elect an SNP MP to Parliament at the 1974 October general election.
 With a rearrangement (redistribution) of seats in 1979 the successor seat of North Tayside went on to return Conservative candidate Bill Walker to Parliament until he was defeated by John Swinney of the SNP at the 1997 UK general election - from that point onwards the seat elected successive SNP members as its MP.
-Conservatives narrowly missed out on gaining the seat at the 2005 UK general election: Douglas Taylor coming behind Pete Wishart by 1,521 votes.
+The Conservatives narrowly missed out on gaining the seat at the 2005 UK general election: Douglas Taylor coming behind Pete Wishart by 1,521 votes.
 Wishart increased his majority such as with 9,641 votes clearance in 2015.
 The Conservative missed out on gaining the seat by 21 votes at the 2017 general election, the third-closest result in the nation after North East Fife and Kensington, but ahead of Kensington if ranked by percentage of the votes locally cast.